clinicalml/onboarding_human_ai/README.md

 # Demo and Guide

 For an example of how to use IntegrAI, we provide an example on an image classification task in the notebook [demo_imagenet.ipynb](demo_imagenet.ipynb).
-For a Colab version please check
+For a Colab version please check [colab jupyter notebook](https://colab.research.google.com/drive/1L22IX965T_fzbMP7BNAH7PkhJYW2Ekrg?usp=sharing)

 An NLP demo will soon be provided as well.